MS3FGX/SomaFM/README.md

 * [mpg123](https://www.mpg123.de/) (Lightweight, but lacks AAC support)
 * [mpv](https://mpv.io/) (Slow to start stream, minimal functionality)

+## HTTPS Support
+By default streams are played via HTTP, but you can enable experimental HTTPS support by using the `-S` or `--ssl` argument.

+When this argument is given, the script will clear the cached channel info and re-download it via HTTPS.
+From that point on, all streaming operations will attempt to use HTTPS, whether or not you add the `-S` argument.

+At the time of this writing, HTTPS doesn't seem to be very well supported with the players used by this script.
+At least on Linux, the only one that appears to work is `mpv`.
+If you tried to enable HTTPS and now find that none of the channels will play, just use the `-d` option to delete the cache and things should return to normal.

 ## Desktop Notifications
 There is currently experimental support for desktop notifications on Linux using libnotify.
 They can be enabled by changing the value of the boolean variable `desktop_notifications` or turned on temporarily with the `-n` option.